vyca2017/content/content/blog/2017-07-06-announcing-graphql-talks/2017-07-07-announcing-graphql-talks.md

 As a bonus, we're including some of the talks that were given at GraphQL Europe earlier this year for the launch of this new resource.

-Right now there are already 5 videos available, among them [Dan Schafer](https://www.youtube.com/watch?v=5lcvRd80jYk) sharing interesting learnings and great insights from 5 years of using GraphQL at Facebook.
+Right now there are already 5 videos available, among them [Dan Schafer](https://www.youtube.com/watch?v=5lcvRd80jYk) sharing interesting learnings and great insights from five years of using GraphQL at Facebook.

 ## Stay Tuned